CaptSiro/oakbase/README.md

 # oakbase
 A library for full abstraction of param binding to database query using PDO.

+But there is a risk of adding objects that does not implement `\Database\Param` interface, thus adding vulnerability

 ## Note: That this library is not meant for use in multithreading applications and may result in unexpected behavior

 ### Configuration of database